 Where will the campers be staying?

-The campers will be residing at the Hampton Inn (4220 W. Bethel Ave., Muncie IN 47304) for the duration of camp.
+The campers will be residing at a Muncie hotel for the duration of camp.
 Campers will share a room with one other camper of the same sex.
 The hotel provides free WiFi access, free hot breakfasts, and an indoor pool.
 Camp AMA chaperones will be on staff each night to ensure that campers remain in their rooms during quiet hours.

 What should I pack for my child?